 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the pain and the tests that may need to be done (see Symptoms of Digestive Disorders: Physical Causes and Features of Chronic Abdominal Pain).
+What they find during the history and physical examination often suggests a cause of the pain and the tests that may need to be done (see Table 3: Physical Causes and Features of Chronic Abdominal Pain).

 Doctors ask particularly about activities (such as eating, urinating, or having a bowel movement) that relieve or worsen the pain.
 Whether the pain or other digestive upset occurs after eating or drinking dairy products is important because lactose intolerance is common, especially among blacks.
 Doctors also ask about other symptoms (such as vomiting, diarrhea, or constipation), about diet, and about any surgery involving the abdomen, drugs used, and previous tests and treatments for the pain.
 Whether any family members have disorders that cause abdominal pain is also important.